 Last night, I had the strangest of dreams.
 For I haven’t seen such a dream in my entire life yet.
 I saw Ernest Hemingway, one of the greatest writers this world has ever seen.
 This hasn’t happened before.
 Though I have idolized rock stars and sports players, still, they haven’t been a part of my dreamworld.

 And here I was seeing Ernest Hemingway, in my dream, as a living entity in front of me.
 And not just in passing.
 I saw him as a person very much in my life.
 He was, apparently, a professor in my college.
-But his dressing sense had made me an odd observation in the current settings.
+But his dressing sense, archaic by today’s standards, had made him an oddity in the today’s environment.

-Everyone was giving him a strange looks.
-I on the other hand was floored the moment I saw him walking down the stairs.
+Everyone was giving him a curious looks.
+I, on the other hand, was floored the moment I saw him walking down the stairs.
 Initially I wasn’t sure who he was, but I had an instinctive feeling that he, indeed was Ernest Hemingway.
 I started following him.

 With every passing second I became sure that he was Hemingway.
-As I came closer I started sweating for I was about to get face to face with one of the best writers ever.
+As I came closer I started sweating for I was about to get face to face with one of the best writers this world has ever seen.
 But as I approached nearer and nearer to him, I realize that he was knowingly trying to move away from me.

 Generally in my dreams, when I realize an obstacle, or feel a strong desire to do something, my conscious and sub conscious interacts and alter the construction of dreams.
 This is what lucid dreaming does.
 So, in my past dreams, I have flown when I have felt a desire to touch the clouds, and went diving underwater like a fish when I longed for the depth of the ocean.

 But this time, I don’t know why, I wasn’t able to do anything about it.
-The closer I approached him, the more frustrated I became.
+The closer I approached him, the faster her ran, and the more frustrated I ended up becoming.
 For I was always seeing his back, never his face.
 In a moment of whim, I ran past him and stood blocking his way.
 It was him.
 My idol.
 The writer who had defined writing of his era and generations to come.

 I couldn’t utter a word standing in front of him.
 He, on the other hand, spewed fire from his mouth.